China warns Hong Kong protesters: 'Those who play with fire will perish by it'

 READ: China reiterates support for Hong Kong's embattled leader

-Yang said that radical protesters in Hong Kong were pushing the city into an abyss and warned that they must not misjudge the situation and mistake China's restraint for weakness.
+The protests in Hong Kong were triggered by opposition to a planned law that would have allowed extraditions to mainland China, but then rapidly evolved into a wider movement for democratic reform.

-He added that anti-China forces were the "behind-the-scenes masterminds" instigating violence in the Chinese territory.
+Yang blamed the violence on radical protesters, saying they have "severely impacted Hong Kong's prosperity and stability, pushing it into a dangerous abyss".

-Protests were triggered by opposition to a planned law that would have allowed extraditions to mainland China, but then rapidly evolved into a wider movement for democratic reform and the protect of freedoms.
+In a strong warning to protesters, he said: "Don't ever misjudge the situation and mistake our restraint for weakness ...
+Don't ever underestimate the firm resolve and immense strength of the central government."

 READ: Hong Kong on 'verge of very dangerous situation', says leader Carrie Lam as she refuses to step down